MariusZerni/project-4/README.md

   }
 ```

-- Becouse I'm using the register and log in form on the same page I had to develop the logic for when the user is clicking the register button to direct him on the register form, same with the log in:
+- Since I'm using the register and login forms on the same url, I had to develop the logic to direct the user either on the register form or the login form, depending on the user selection:

 ```js
   handleClick(e) {
     e.preventDefault()